BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Experiment

 \subsection{Experimental Settings}

 In the experiments, we compare different BBO algorithms under three problem formulations in BBOPlace-Bench.
-The main chip cases are ISPD 2005~\cite{nam2005ispd2005} (adaptec and bigblue series) and ICCAD 2015~\cite{iccad15} (superblue series), with detailed information provided in Table~\ref{tab:statistics}.
+The main chip cases are ISPD 2005~\cite{nam2005ispd2005} (adaptec and bigblue series) and ICCAD 2015~\cite{iccad15} (superblue series), with detailed per-case statistics (numbers of macros, standard cells, nets, and pins) listed in the supplementary material.

 An important setting for BBO in chip placement is the number of macros, which corresponds to the search space dimension for SP and MGO.
 For ISPD 2005, we use the number of macros specified in the dataset.
-For ICCAD 2015, as no macros are specified, we default to defining the 512 largest modules (by area) as macros.
-Due to the difficulty of handling mixed spaces, we set the search space of HPO to be continuous by converting the categorical variables to class logits in our experiments.
+For ICCAD 2015, because no macros are specified, we default to defining the 512 largest modules (by area) as macros.
+This is a deterministic, reproducible benchmark construction rule that emphasizes physically large movable blocks when an explicit macro list is unavailable, rather than a claim that this is the only valid industry definition.
+Because mixed discrete--continuous DREAMPlace hyperparameters are cumbersome for the optimizers used in our HPO experiments without additional mixed-variable machinery, we formulate HPO as a continuous problem: each tuned hyperparameter corresponds to one real-valued coordinate with its own bounds.
+For categorical DREAMPlace settings, we decode a coordinate by truncating it toward zero and indexing a fixed ordered list of options using modular arithmetic, rather than one-hot encoding or per-category logit coordinates.

-For a fair comparison, the hyperparameters of the compared algorithms in the following experiments are set as same as possible, e.g., the population size is set to 50 for most experiments.
+For a fair comparison, we keep the hyperparameters of the compared algorithms in the following experiments as consistent as possible, e.g., the population size is set to 50 for most experiments.
+Our goal is to assess representative algorithms under practically adopted configurations through a shared evaluation protocol---using defaults from implementations (or libraries), settings in official documentation or original papers, and commonly used community settings when the former are unavailable---rather than to perform exhaustive per-algorithm hyperparameter tuning or method-specific over-tuning for peak performance on each case.
 We introduce the detailed hyperparameters of each algorithm as follows:

 \paragraph{SA} We set the initial temperature to 100, with a decay rate of 0.99 and an update frequency of 100 steps.
 Mutation operators vary for different formulations.
 For SP, we apply the \textit{inversion} operator, which randomly selects a start point and an end point from a permutation, and then inverts the sequence between them.
 For MGO, we apply the \textit{shuffle} operator to shuffle the positions of several randomly selected macros.
 For HPO, we apply the \textit{random resetting} operator to randomly select one element and assign a new value within the search space.